xbeat/Machine-Learning/README.md

 Recurrent Neural Networks are a class of neural networks designed to process sequential data.
 They maintain an internal state (memory) that allows them to capture temporal dependencies in the input sequence.

+## Explainable AI Demystifying Complex Models

+Introduction to SHAP Values

+SHAP (SHapley Additive exPlanations) values provide a unified measure of feature importance based on game theoretic principles.
+These values represent the contribution of each feature to the prediction difference from the baseline, calculated by considering all possible feature combinations.

 ## Language Modeling in NLP with Python

 Introduction to Language Modeling in NLP